 Stage One: The candidate makes a well-planned, bellicose, over-the-top statement.

-Stage Two: The media gleefully reports it.
+Stage Two: Media members gleefully report it.
 Cable news stations may repeat the video fifty times.
 Or more.

-Stage Three: The media compels individual responses from every other candidate.
+Stage Three: The media gaggle compels individual responses from every other candidate.

 Stage Five: The Donald’s supporters cheer.
-His covert supporters–people who secretly agree but won’t do so publically for fear of being politically incorrect–agree privately.
+His covert supporters–people who secretly agree but won’t do so publicly for fear of being politically incorrect–agree privately.
 Many don’t really care about the political position.
-But they’re disgusted with the current direction of the country, and cheer for someone who breaks up the status quo.
+But they’re disgusted with the current direction of the country and cheer for someone who breaks up the status quo.